/usr/sbin/authpf and he or she logs

 The anchor is named by combining the username and the authpf process-id

-in the username(PID)
+in the username(PID) format.

-Each user's anchor is stored within the authpf
+Each user's anchor is stored within the authpf anchor which is

 in turn anchored to the main ruleset.